removingnest109/aes-gui/README.md

 This tool allows an input text to be encrypted or decrypted using password based encryption.
 This is done by using PBKDF2 to derive a unique AES256 key from the master password for each encrypted message.

 ## Installation (Windows)
-To install passman on windows, just download the passman.exe file from the [Releases](https://github.com/removingnest109/aes-gui/releases) page.
+To install passman on windows, just download the aes-gui.exe file from the [Releases](https://github.com/removingnest109/aes-gui/releases) page.

 The program is a standalone .exe and can be placed anywhere on the system without issues.